 Day 12: Irkutsk – Olkhon Island

 Early in the morning, check-out and transfer to Olkhon Island.
 The trip will take 4 to 5 hours with the lunch break on the way.

 Upon arrival in Khuzhir, the largest village on the island, check-in.
 After short time for rest, we will go on an introductory walk around the village to have a look at the local houses, galleries, stores and, most importantly, the iconic sight of the island – cape Burkhan.
 It is one of the nine famous Asian sanctuaries, said to be the place to feel the true spirit of the island.

 After breakfast, we will get on the Russian off-road bus UAZ (one of the symbols of the area) and go to the north of the island.
 The island of Kharantsy, the Three Brothers rock, and cape Khoboi – the north most point of the island where you can get the best view of the Barguzinski bay and Svyatoy Nos peninsula from the magnificent cliffs.
 An additional highlight of the day is a picnic lunch.

 Day 14: Olkhon Island – Irkutsk – Trans-Siberian

 Today we will go back to Irkutsk to explore the old Siberian city.
 We will walk along Kirov Square, the heart of the city, a little green island circled by numerous cars.
-We will pass a magnificent Governer’s house, Irkutsk Linguistic University, astonishing Church of the savior, heart-melting memorial of the eternal flame, Rome Catholic Cathedral.
-As Irkutsk is a very walkable city we will have just enough time to the city the best of it having a stroll along two main streets - Karl Marks and Lenina streets.
+We will pass a magnificent Governer’s house, Irkutsk Linguistic University, astonishing Church of the saviour, heart-melting memorial of the eternal flame, Rome Catholic Cathedral.
+As Irkutsk is a very walkable city we will have just enough time to see the best of it.
+Have a stroll along two main streets – Karl Marks and Lenina streets.